-Pd-l2 –R : 5’- GCGGTCAAAATCGCACTCC
+Pd-l2 –R : 5′- GCGGTCAAAATCGCACTCC

-For protein analysis, cell proteins were extracted with radioimmunoprecipitation assay (RIPA) buffer containing protease inhibitors and analyzed by western blotting using either in-house anti-Runx3 or anti-Runx1 Ab.
-GAPDH was used as an internal loading control.
+For protein analysis, cell proteins were extracted using radioimmunoprecipitation assay (RIPA) buffer containing protease inhibitors and analyzed by western blotting using either in-house anti-Runx3 or anti-Runx1 Ab.
+Furthermore, GAPDH was used as an internal loading control.

 Statistical analysis

-Statistical significance was determined with unpaired, two tailed Student’s t-test.
+Statistical significance was determined using the unpaired, two-tailed Student’s t-test.

 RESULTS

-Loss of Runx3 in non-T cells leukocytes induces colitis
+Loss of Runx3 in non-T cell leukocytes induces colitis

-To establish whether Runx3-/- leukocytes are involved in colitis development, we performed a transfer experiment.
-Because Runx3-/- mice on C57Bl/6 background are not viable after birth, we adoptively transferred E13.5 FL cells from either Runx3-/- or WT mice into lethally irradiated C57Bl/6 mice.
-Histopathological analysis performed at 2 months post transfer revealed that recipients of Runx3-/- but not WT FL cells developed inflammatory bowel disease (Figure 1A, B), in agreement with the results of Sugai et al (Sugai et al., 2011).
+To establish whether Runx3-/- leukocytes are involved in the development of colitis, we performed a transfer experiment.
+Because Runx3-/- mice on a C57BL/6 background are not viable after birth, we adoptively transferred E13.5 FL cells from either Runx3-/- or WT mice into lethally irradiated C57BL/6 mice.
+Histopathological analysis performed at 2 months after transfer revealed that recipients of the Runx3-/-, but not WT FL cells developed inflammatory bowel disease (IBD) (Figure 1A, B).
+These findings are consistent with those of Sugai et al. (2011).

-To determine whether this phenotype can be attributed to T cells, we crossed Runx3fl/fl mice on to Lck-Cre mice to obtain T-cell specific Runx3 conditional knockout (cKO) mice.
+To determine whether this phenotype can be attributed to T cells, we crossed Runx3fl/fl mice to Lck-Cre mice to obtain T cell-specific Runx3 conditional knockout (cKO) mice.
 Unlike the spontaneous colitis seen in Runx3-/- mice, Lck-Runx3Δ mice did not develop spontaneous colitis (Figure 1C, D).
-As indicated earlier, colitis also did not occur in NKp46-Runx3Δ mice (Ebihara et al., 2015).
-These results indicate that Runx3 function in T, NK and ILC is not essential to maintain GIT homeostasis and suggest that cell autonomous Runx3 function in other immune cell types, possibly MNP, is involved.
+As indicated earlier, colitis was not evident in NKp46-Runx3Δ mice (Ebihara et al., 2015).
+These results indicate that Runx3 function in T and NK cells, and ILCs is not essential to maintain GIT homeostasis, and suggest that cell-autonomous Runx3 function in other immune cell types, possibly MNPs, is involved.

 Figure 1.
-Loss of Runx3 in non-T cells leukocytes induces colitis.
+Loss of Runx3 in non-T cell leukocytes induces colitis.

-A-B, Adoptive transfer of Runx3-/- but not WT FL cells induces colitis in lethally irradiated recipient mice.
+A–B, Adoptive transfer of Runx3-/-, but not wild-type (WT) fetal liver (FL) cells induces colitis in lethally irradiated recipient mice.
 A, Number of recipient mice with colitis.
-B, Histological sections of colon stained with H&E. C, T cell-specific ablation of Runx3 (Lck-Runx3Δ) does not induce colitis, shown in the table.
-Upper, schematic representation of Runx3 gene locus targeted for conditional inactivation. orange dark boxes represent coding exons, light orange boxes are UTRs, exons are marked by numbers.
-The Green arrowheads represent lox-P sites that flank exon 3, one of the exons comprising the RUNX TF DNA binding domain.
+B, Histological sections of colon stained with hematoxylin and eosin (H&E).
+C, T cell-specific ablation of Runx3 (Lck-Runx3Δ) does not induce colitis, as shown in the table.
+Upper, schematic representation of Runx3 gene locus targeted for conditional inactivation.
+Dark orange boxes represent coding exons; light orange boxes represent untranslated regions (UTRs); exons are indicated by numbers.
+Green arrowheads represent lox-P sites that flank exon 3, one of the exons comprising the RUNX transcription factor (TF) DNA binding domain.
 D, Western blot of CD8+ T cell extract from WT and Lck-Runx3Δ mice.
 Note the efficient deletion of Runx3 and up-regulation of Runx1 in Lck-Runx3Δ cells.

-Mice lacking Runx3 in colonic MNP develop early onset spontaneous colitis
+Mice lacking Runx3 in colonic MNPs develop early onset spontaneous colitis